winwiz1/crisp-react/README.md

 ```
 and then follow the instructions provided in the configuration file comments.

-Since any SPA is comprised of the landing page component (entry point) and its imports, the coding to support the SPA reconfiguration above can start by making `login.tsx` render the login page: either directly or maybe with the help of an imported component that will ask for user credentials.
+Since any SPA is comprised of the landing page component (entry point) and its imports, the coding to support the SPA reconfiguration can start by making `login.tsx` render the login page: either directly or maybe with the help of an imported component that will ask for user credentials.
 Another component could render a page asking for alternative credentials e.g. biometrics or ask for multifactor authentication (MFA).

 The entry point `app.tsx` would import the component responsible for rendering the page presented to the user after logging in.
 Express could potentially be modified to ensure only authenticated users can download the bundle for this SPA.